litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

+= Are my images optimized? =
+The cache plugin does not do anything with the images themselves.
+We recommend you trying an image optimization plugin like
+<a href="https://shortpixel.com/h/af/CXNO4OI28044" rel="friend noopener noreferer" target="_blank">ShortPixel</a>
+to optimize your images.
+It can reduce your site's images up to 90%.

 == Plugin Developers ==

 Any WP plugin that populates front end content that can be publicly cached